-You have all been invited to the palace to recognise that in the UK, we now accept that the health of our minds is as essential as the health of our bodies.The Duke of Cambridge
+You have all been invited to the palace to recognise that in the UK, we now accept that the health of our minds is as essential as the health of our bodies.The Prince of Wales

 Good evening everybody.